 Which theoretical positions about the nature of inquiry can be synthesized from maps and meanings, and how do these relate to historical developments in the literature.

-To frame our later interpretations, analyses, and synthesis, the next section provides an overview of the origins of IBSE with a focus on Dewey’s perspective.
+To frame our later interpretations, analyses, and synthesis, the next section provides a sketch of the origins of IBSE with a focus on Dewey’s perspective.
 We then present and provide methodological arguments for our methodology, thematic network analysis, which combines thematic analysis with network analysis to identify theoretical and empirical conceptualisations.
-The thematic network analysis leads to a network map of interconnected themes, where themes represent different aspects of theoretical conceptualisations.
+Thematic network analysis leads to a network map of interconnected themes, where themes represent different aspects of theoretical positions.
 We analyse the map in detail and proceed to use our methodology to synthesize different theoretical positions, which can be found in recent ECIBSE literature.
-In our subsequent discussion, we begin by relating the synthesized theoretical positions to ECIBSE and implications.
+In our subsequent discussion, we relate the synthesized theoretical positions to recent ECIBSE literature.
 Then, we discuss the methodology in terms how it integrates qualitative and quantitative ways of analysing and synthesizing and what kind of knowledge it may produce.